Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

 We observe the presence of two clear outliers: $(x_{17},y_{17})=(250.2,6.1)$ (because of its extremely low $y$ value) and $(x_{20},y_{20})=(696.4,41.1)$ (because of its extremely high $x$ value).
 In order to draw conclusions based on the bulk of the data and to evaluate the impact of outliers, we redo the analysis while excluding these two outliers.
 The results are presented in Figure~\ref{fig_food_without_outliers}.
-The posterior medians of $\beta$ are $0.342$, $0.339$ and $0.343$ with 95\% HPD intervals of $(0.302,0.382)$, $(0.298,0.381)$ and $(0.304,0.382)$ for the nonrobust, partially robust and robust models, respectively.
-Therefore, the proportion of weekly income spent on food for this population is estimated at $0.343$ (considering our robust model) with a 95\% HPD interval of $(0.304,0.382)$, based on the bulk of the data.
-Considering our robust model, the average weekly household expenditure on food is now estimated at $\hat{\mu}_y=\hat{\beta}\times \mu_x=0.343\times 210=72.03$ (considering an average weekly household income of 210 for this population) with a 95\% HPD interval of $(63.84, 80.22)$, using the ratio estimator.
-The posterior medians of $\sigma$ are $1.177$, $1.268$ and $1.190$ with 95\% HPD intervals of $(0.824,1.652)$, $(0.849,1.652)$ and $(0.852,1.660)$, for the nonrobust, partially robust and robust models, respectively.
-Note that the estimates arising from the three models are similar.
+The estimates arising from the three models are now similar.
+The posterior medians of $\beta$ are $0.342$, $0.339$ and $0.343$ with 95\% HPD intervals of $(0.302,0.382)$, $(0.298,0.380)$ and $(0.303,0.382)$ for the nonrobust, partially robust and robust models, respectively.
+Therefore, the proportion of weekly income spent on food for this population is estimated at $0.343$ (considering our robust model) with a 95\% HPD interval of $(0.303,0.382)$, based on the bulk of the data.
+Considering our robust model, the average weekly household expenditure on food is now estimated at $\hat{\mu}_y=\hat{\beta}\times \mu_x=0.343\times 210=72.03$ (considering an average weekly household income of 210 for this population) with a 95\% HPD interval of $(63.63, 80.22)$, using the ratio estimator.
+The posterior medians of $\sigma$ are $1.177$, $1.268$ and $1.190$ with 95\% HPD intervals of $(0.825,1.656)$, $(0.850, 1.823)$ and $(0.854,1.661)$, for the nonrobust, partially robust and robust models, respectively.

 Based on the original data set, the inference arising from our robust model is the one that best reflects the behaviour of the bulk of the data, compared to the inferences arising from the non robust and partially robust models.
 Our robust model therefore succeeds in limiting the influence of outliers in order to obtain conclusions consistent with the majority of the observations.